Strong-AI-Lab/PARARULE-Plus/README.md

 # PARARULE Plus
 The new generated dataset for PARARULE.
 It is generated based on the closed-world assumption.
-PARARULE Plus is an improvement on the dataset of PARARULE (Peter Clark, 2020).
+PARARULE Plus is an improvement on the dataset of PARARULE (Peter Clark et al., 2020).
 The motivation is to generate deeper PARARULE training samples.
 We add more training samples for the case where the depth is greater than or equal to 2 to explore whether Transformer has reasoning ability.

 # PARARULE Plus Data distribution
 For each depth dataset, we have more than 100,000 datasets to be used, much larger than the same depth in PARARULE.